 The FDCPA forbids debt collectors from using abusive or deceptive tactics, and it doesn’t allow them to contact debtors at inconvenient times or places.

-What are three things debt collectors need to prove?
+What do debt collectors need to prove?

 A collector needs to show that they’re legally allowed to collect this debt, that the debtor is responsible, and that detailed account information can be provided to show how much the debtor owes.